 \section{Introduction}

 The polyhedral approach has been crucial for the success of solving combinatorial optimization (CO) problems of practical sizes over the last few decades.
 Many important CO problems can be reformulated as a linear optimization problem over certain discrete sets of vectors.
 The study of the convex hulls of such discrete sets is a central topic in polyhedral combinatorics as it leads to linear programming reformulations of these CO problems.
-The convex hulls of such discrete sets associated with some of the well-studied CO problems such as the \emph{travelling salesman problem} (TSP), the \emph{clique problem} and the \emph{knapsack problem} are called the {TSP polytope}, the {clique polytope} and the {knapsack polytope} (KP).
-The characterization of the facets (i.e., non-redundant linear inequalities) of these polytopes is one of the main subjects in {polyhedral combinatorics} (see, e.g., \cite{schrijver2003combinatorial}).
-However, a complete list of the non-redundant linear inequalities describing the combinatorial polytope is generally very hard to obtain.
-Karp and Papadimitriou \cite{karp1982linear} show that, unless \NP=\coNP, there does not exist a computational tractable description by linear inequalities of the polyhedron associated with any \NP-complete CO problem.
+The convex hulls of such discrete sets associated with some of the well-studied CO problems such as the \emph{travelling salesman problem} (TSP), the \emph{clique problem} and the \emph{knapsack problem} are called the {TSP polytope}, the {clique polytope} and the {knapsack polytope} (KP), respectively.
+The characterization of the facets (i.e., faces corresponding to irredundant valid linear inequalities) of these polytopes is of particular interest in {polyhedral combinatorics} \cite{schrijver2003combinatorial}.
+However, a complete list of the irredundant linear inequalities describing the combinatorial polytope is generally hard to obtain.
+Karp and Papadimitriou \cite{karp1982linear} show that, unless \NP=\coNP, there does not exist a computationally tractable description by linear inequalities of the polyhedron associated with any \NP-complete CO problem.